Kadantte/trace.moe/README.md

 ### Using pre-hashed data

-> Loading all 100,000+ files to Milvus requires about 192GB RAM
+> Loading all 100,000+ files to memory requires about 160GB RAM

 1. Download the pre-hashed data here: [trace.moe database dump 2025-10](https://nyaa.si/view/2029214)